Funafuti

-Funafuti is an atoll, comprising numerous islets, that serves as the capital of Tuvalu.
+Funafuti is an atoll, comprising numerous islets, that is the capital of Tuvalu.
 As of the 2017 census, it has a population of 6,320 people.
 More people live in Funafuti than the rest of Tuvalu combined, with it containing approximately 60% of the nation's population.
+It is the world's easternmost capital of a sovereign state.
 The main islet, Fongafale, hosts Vaiaku, the administrative center of the nation.